AUMSA/2021-MSA-content/docs/docs/ai/resources.md

 * The project submission is due by __07 August 2021__.

-* Details of project description can be found at this [link](https://1drv.ms/b/s!ApXk4LVEGuObhVD2lm12pijJ1iQu?e=ccWIWo)
+* Details of project description can be found at this [link](https://1drv.ms/b/s!ApXk4LVEGuObhVGFwzloeHpFtxrU?e=WApjL8)

-* To complete this bootcamp which includes both learning paths and project, we will need to spend __at least 8 hours per week__.
+* It is advisable that you needto spend __at least 15 – 20 hours__ to complete the project.

 * After completing your project and learning paths, you can submit them at [this form](https://forms.office.com/r/980fnZAZun).